xantorohara/metalock/README.md

 ```

 ### @MetaLock
-It is possible to do locks like "Row level locking"
+It is possible to do locks similar to "Database Row level locking",
+but with ability to lock entities by some values,
+and when the given entity is not yet persisted in the database.
 ```java
 @MetaLock(name = "Record", param = "recordKey")
 public void saveRecord(String recordKey, String recordValue) {